mahgouba/inventory-albarimi/replit.md

 - **Shared Schema**: Common TypeScript types and Zod schemas in `/shared`
 - **Client Code**: React application in `/client` with component-based architecture
 - **Server Code**: Express API in `/server` with modular route handling
+- **Database Layer**: PostgreSQL with Drizzle ORM and connection pooling
 - **Configuration**: Centralized config files for build tools and frameworks

-The application uses a temporary in-memory storage solution for development, with the database configuration ready for PostgreSQL deployment.
+The application uses PostgreSQL for persistent data storage with proper database seeding.
 The Arabic-first design supports RTL layout and includes proper font loading for Arabic text.

 ## Deployment Strategy